HMACSHA256 Auth

 • secretKey: Your secret key associated with your account.

-• x-iyzi-rnd: A randomly generated number by merchants that included in the request header for each API call.
+• x-iyzi-rnd: A randomly generated number by merchants that included in the request header for each API call. (x-iyzi-rnd used to be random key from previous SHA1 Authentication)

 • encryptedData: The encrypted version of the request payload parameters with HMACSHA256.